 You are here

 In the classroom, he believes students learn best when they have meaningful experiences, reflect on them, and make better decisions as a result.
-At Cornell he has taught courses on Statues and Public Life and Greek Mythology that take dynamic approaches to student learning.
+At Cornell he has taught courses on statues and public life, the history of writing, and Greek mythology that take active approaches to student learning.
 His work has been featured in the American Academy of Arts and Sciences and Cornell Chronicle.

 "Divine Resonance in Early Greek Epic: Space, Knowledge, Affect" American Journal of Philology (forthcoming Winter 2021)